Hackney Carriage Vehicle Licence

 - Renewals only – If your annual insurance policy is due to expire after you have submitted your application and prior to your MOT date, you must supply your new insurance certificate before we can issue a licence.

-You can submit your completed application and required documentation in person at one of our Customer Service Centres.
-Please make cheques payable to ‘Cheshire East Council’
+As of the 8 January 2018 you must submit your completed application and required documentation in person by appointment at one of our Customer Service Centres.
+Cheques must be made payable to ‘Cheshire East Council’ To make an appointment please call Cheshire East Customer Services on 0300 123 5015.

 New Check and Send Service